Providing support for political and economic reform as part of EU accession negotiations is the central pillar of bilateral relations.

-A number of projects supported by Germany support efforts to implement the reform efforts of democratic forces in Montenegro and to strengthen the country’s administrative structures, especially in legal and administrative reform and in terms of the role of the media.
+A number of projects supported by Germany are contributing to the reform efforts of democratic forces in Montenegro and to the strengthening of the country’s administrative structures, especially with regard to legal and administrative reform, supporting civil society and the role of the media.
 Particular importance is also attached to these issues in the ongoing EU accession process.
-Another priority in project cooperation is promoting civil society.

-Since 2007, a cooperative partnership has been in place between the University of Nikšić’s German Department and the German Academic Exchange Service (DAAD).
-There is a DAAD academic teacher working at the department.
-German scholarship and exchange programmes are also very popular.
+The University of Nikšić’s German Department and the German Academic Exchange Service (DAAD) have cooperated closely since 2007.
+German scholarship and exchange programmes are very popular.

 The Central Agency for Schools Abroad is running the programme that enables pupils to acquire the German Language Certificate at two schools.
 The Goethe-Institut provides Montenegro with cultural and language services from its offices in Belgrade.
 A language training centre operates in Podgorica.